Ficool

 Chapter 9 - Ranking Stages

 We were in the dining hall, and I had just finished eating.
-I told Andrew and Sophia that I needed some fresh air outside.
-The truth is that I just wanted some space.
+I told Andrew and Sophia that I needed some fresh air.
+Truthfully, I just wanted some space.
 The silence would allow me to think.

 But this time, it wasn't.